 We make the following distinction between Living Educational Theory and a living-educational-theory.
 The distinction is important as in traditional research individual explanations are derived from the general principles of the theory.
 In Living Educational Theory Research the explanations are generated by individuals for their educational influences in learning.
 They are not generated from general principles.
-In the process of generating a living-educational-theory an individual's research methodology is generated in the course of the research rather than applied at the beginning from a general methodology such as Action Research, Case Study or Autoethnography.
+In the process of generating a living-educational-theory an individual's research methodology is generated rather than applied from a general methodology such as Action Research, Case Study or Autoethnography.